 - Offer useful apps/utilities – mobile apps are extremely popular, saving customers time.
 A recent report found that mobile/online banking ‘delights’ customers.

-- Post-purchase emails – send a welcoming email and maybe some cross-sell ideas.
+- Post-purchase emails – send a welcoming email and maybe some cross-sell ideas too.

-- Reward your most valuable customers – look after your top customers by offering things such as priority despatch, first choice of new products, personalised shoppers in-store.
+- Reward your most valuable customers – look after your top customers by offering things such as priority despatch, first choice of new products and personalised shoppers in-store.

-- Offer exclusive deals for social followers – maybe exclusive sales to Facebook followers; give them reasons to keep coming back.
+- Offer exclusive deals for social followers – maybe exclusive sales to Facebook followers; giving them reasons to keep coming back.